IceSmash2/manangos-TipBot/README.md

 'create' - Create a new account if one does not exist 'help' - Get this help message
 'history <optional: number of records>' - Retrieves tip bot commands.
-'send <amount or all, optional: Currency> <user/address>' - Send Manangosto a reddit user or an address
+'send <amount or all, optional: Currency> <user/address>' - Send Manangos to a reddit user or an address
 'silence <yes/no>' - (default 'no') Prevents the bot from sending you tip notifications or tagging in posts
 'subreddit <subreddit> <'activate'/'deactivate'> <option>' - Subreddit Moderator Controls - Enabled Tipping on Your Sub (`silent`, `full`)
 'opt-out' - Disables your account.